Cloverton (band): Music history

 On January 31, 2009, the band independently released, Cloverton - EP.
-The band released, "Take Me Into the Beautiful", with Fair Trade Services, in 2011, to Christian radio success with chartings on Billboards Christian Songs at No. 21 and Christian AC/CHR at No. 13.
+The band released, Take Me Into the Beautiful, with Fair Trade Services, in 2011, to Christian radio success with chartings on Billboards Christian Songs at No. 21 and Christian CHR Songs at No. 13.
 This was on their extended play, The End Is the Beginning, that was released by Fair Trade on February 9, 2012.
 Then, the band would crowdfunded, Patterns, but this failed to chart.
 Yet, it was reviewed by publications positively such as HM Magazine, Jesus Freak Hideout, and New Release Tuesday, getting a three and a half star review from HM Magazine and acquiring a four and a half star review by New Release Tuesday.
 After this, Cloverton would release independently a Christmas music extended play, We Sing Joy, which charted on three Billboard charts: Christian Albums at No. 17, Heatseekers Albums at No. 3 and No. 28 on the Independent Albums chart.
-With this extended play, they released the single "A Hallelujah Christmas", that charted at No. 29 on the Christian Songs chart.
-In 2015 the band added drummer Rains Wall and guitarist Conner Giles because of the departure of Kirby LeMoine and Josh Svorinic, who left at the same time.
+With this extended play, they released the single A Hallelujah Christmas, a substantially Christianized version of Jewish songwriter Leonard Cohen's signature song "Hallelujah," that charted at No. 29 on the Christian Songs chart and shot to No. 1 on iTunes.

+In 2017, the band released their second crowdfunded album, Bloom.
+Although released independently, this record was received well by fans and industry alike.
+In 2019, the band released its second Christmas EP, Come & Adore.